THE

 But who would they be?
 More importantly, who would we be now?
 For the environment we make will make us.
 Will we choose social arrangements that relieve our fears and release our innate possibilities, and thereby find our true freedom... and a more sanguine humanity?
 Or will we remain in selfish, competitive, personal and national conflicts driven by primal emotions... and continue to call that "freedom"... retaining institutions and ideological precedents that deny the realization of our supposed principles and human rights?
 And will we alter our relationship to the environment in ways that invite a promising and plentiful evolution, or hasten our extinction?
 Or, will the fear of change forever preclude our ability to change... the reactionary brain destined to eternally fall short of possibility... even the possibility of survival?

 So, think about this: neuroscience research has shown that female tears contain a chemical that diminishes male aggression by lowering testosterone levels; evolution selected a mutation that aided female survival in the face of aggressive male dominance--tearful submission for survival tells much about the history and present of Homo sapiens gender relations.
-The primitive natural environments forced an aggressive, moral insensibility on the male brain that the subsequent social environments of "civilization" have only somewhat alleviated.
+The primitive natural environments forced (selected) an aggressive, moral insensibility on the male brain that the social environments of succeeding "civilizations" have only somewhat alleviated.
+It is not difficult to understand why: the male hunter/warrior mentality (violent proclivity, suppressed emotive sympathies, dominance seeking, competitive fervor, neoliberal greed) has been reinforced by 300,000 years of natural selection.
 Humanity would have seen much less violence in its stumbling history if women had been the principal determiners of governance.

 41

 After a long evolution of mutation and selection humankind has a brain presumably capable of rational choice.
 If we want to be a peaceful and benevolent life-form venturing toward the possibilities of cognitive/emotive evolution, then we must make a social environment that allows us to get there.
 Encouraging and rewarding the gravitational greed of selfishness--the neoliberal relentless pulling of benefit to itself--is the path of continuing social dissolution, of individual and tribal conflicts, not a benevolent and progressing harmony.
 We must see what character and behavior human culture is currently rewarding.
-It is not virtue that is selected by the neoliberal environment, it is selfishness, greed and corruptibility.
+It is not virtue that is selected by the neoliberal environment--it is selfishness, greed and corruptibility.
 We appeal to the "better angels" of our nature--is our social environment selecting angels?

 Evolutionary adaptation was a concession to natural reality, it was not approval of reality.
 So why not make a social reality to which we can approvingly adapt?
 It will be a hard journey for the human brain is far more capable of madness than sublimity; far more eager for self-indulgence in the moment, than self-transcendence for the future.
 Will the evolutionary end of human history be a culmination of enlightenments and transcendent achievements?
 Or will it be a slow, bewildering, determined self-termination by unresolvable conflict... the selfish and humanitarian brains battling on until evolution decides?